pytchlang/pytch-tutorials/boing/tutorial.md

 Now we have the background, we want to put the player's bat into the game.
 The first part of this is similar to how we introduced the _BoingBackground_.
 We define _PlayerBat_, which we say is a kind of _Sprite_.
-To say what _Costumes_ it has, we need to give more information than for a _Backdrop_ for a _Stage_.
-As well as the name we want to call it in our code (here, ``normal``), and the image file we want to use (here, ``images/bat00.png``), we need to say where the _centre_ is.
-When we tell a sprite to go to a particular place on the stage, it's the Sprite's _centre_ which actually ends up exactly at that point.
-Our image is 60 pixels square (it has some clear background), and we want its actual centre to be the 'centre' as Pytch sees it.
-So we need:
+To say what _Costumes_ it has, we will give more information than for a _Backdrop_ for a _Stage_.
+We will choose the name we want to call it in our code (here, `normal`), and the image file we want to use (here, `bat00.png`).
+We lay the code out in a way which leaves us room to add other bat costumes later.

 {{< commit add-Player-with-costume >}}

-When the green flag is clicked, we want the player's bat to go to its starting position, and become visible:
+When the green flag is clicked, we want the player's bat to go to its starting position, and be visible:

 {{< commit init-Player-on-green-flag >}}